MailTape/MailTape-v1/_posts/2021-07-04-Ratamard-Clan.md

 # MailTape's selection

-## Ratamard Clan – Nouveaux Monde
+## Ratamard Clan – Nouveau Monde
-Anaïs G: **"**Avec leur rap mi-provocateur, mi comique, ce quator made in Ariège nous amène à repenser le monde dans leur titre "Nouveaux Monde"première mixtape "Comment ne pas aimé le Ratamard Clan?
-Un quator made in Ariège, qui détonne avec leur rap mi provoque mi comique.
-Avec un vrai message derrière qu'il soit sur l'écologie ou le féminisme.**"**
+Anaïs G: **"**With their rap half-provocative, half-comedy, this quartet made in Ariège leads us to rethink the world in their title “Nouveau Monde. ” A title on the Poupou record Mixtape Vol. 1.
+With real message behind as on ecology or feminism, how not liked the Ratamard Clan?**"**

 ## Kt Gorique – Brienne
 Anaïs G: **"**Discovered during the Block Party Festival in Foix, I was seduced by its flow, its a way of being, and especially its commitment to important subjects such as the place of women in rap today and others.
 An incredible power of speech that leaves us speechless!**"**